Open3DBench: Open-Source Benchmark for 3D-IC Backend Implementation and PPA Evaluation: Memory-on-Logic Flow

-Following the 3D tier partition, a 3D placement process is required to optimize the coordinates for both macros and standard cells.
-To address macro placement systematically, we implement and evaluate two strategies: (1) Tiling strategy.
-This strategy aims to regularly place the macros in an array-like layout.
-(2) An analytical method that utilizes mixed-size placement and extracts macro positions from the results.
+Following the 3D MoL partition, a 3D placement process is required to optimize the coordinates for both macros and standard cells.
+To address macro placement systematically, we propose and evaluate two strategies: (1) \textbf{A tiling strategy} that aims to regularly place the macros in an array-like layout.
+(2) \textbf{An analytical method} that utilizes GPU-accelerated gradient ascent to optimize wirelentgh and regularity.

-\subsubsection{Macro placement by tiling}
+\subsubsection{Macro Placement by Tiling}

 Our tiling implementation employs the skyline packing algorithm~\cite{wei2011skyline} with size-ordered macro sequencing, which places each subsequent macro at the leftmost position of the lowest available skyline.
 To adequately utilize the memory die, the halo around the macro is adaptively increased to make the highest macro exceed $80\%$ of the die height.
 After macro positions are fixed, we project the top-die macros to the bottom die with a shrunk size and perform cell placement on the 2D bottom die by DREAMPlace~\cite{lin2019dreamplace}.